andreorvalho/zombie_invasion/README.md

    ```
    Responses:

-   200: Successfully registered the survivor, responds with the newly creted survivor data:
+   200: Successfully registered the survivor, responds with the newly created survivor data:
    ```
    {
      name: 'name',